MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-bitlocker.md

 On your Azure Stack HCI cluster, all the data-at-rest is encrypted via BitLocker XTS-AES 256-bit encryption.
 When you deploy your Azure Stack HCI cluster, you have the option to modify the associated security settings.
 By default, the data-at-rest encryption is enabled on your data volumes created durign deployment.
 We recommend that you accept the default setting.

 > [!NOTE]
 > Cluster Shared Volumes created after deployment might need to be encrypted.
-Please use the Powershell cmdlets described below to enable Bitlocker on new created volumes.
+Use the Powershell cmdlets to [Enable Bitlocker on new created volumes](#manage-bitlocker-encryption).

 Once Azure Stack HCI is successfully deployed, you can retrieve the BitLocker recovery keys.
 We recommend that you store the BitLocker keys in a secure location outside of the system.
 The recovery keys help you recover the local data if a system is restored from a backup image.